 - Currency conversion fees.
 If a merchant offers you the option to pay in US dollars instead of local currency, you’ll get a Dynamic Currency Conversion.
 This means the local bank will provide the exchange rate, which is usually higher than the mid-market rate.

-Yes.
-Avoid this by paying in local currency and by using a credit card without foreign transaction fees.
+Avoid these fees by paying in local currency and using a credit card without foreign transaction fees.